kumi-minh-nguyen/nginx-adc-hol-2024/part3/task_01/readme.txt

 # The main HTML site has embedded JavaScript to fetch a random job from the get-job REST api endpoint.
 # The endpoint has not been published yet and so this part will fail with "Error fetching job title"

+# Go to task_01 folder
+cd /home/ubuntu/nginx-api-gateway-for-k8s/task_01

 # Create job and main services
-cd /home/ubuntu/nginx-api-gateway-for-k8s
-kubectl apply -f task_01/jobs.yaml kubectl apply -f task_01/main.yaml
+kubectl apply -f jobs.yaml
+kubectl apply -f main.yaml

 # Go to MicroK8s component, open the Access dropdown list, choose Firefox